Shyan1943/p4/README.md

     * `git add .`
     * commit everything `git commit -m "<Commit Message>"`
     * push to heroku using `git push heroku master`
+    * enter `python3 manage.py migrate` to migrate database (if we did update models.py before)
 * Done publication!!
 * Test to ensure it matches the development version
 * Ensure that ﬁnal deployed site has no broken internal links